peteroupc/MailLib/README.md

 Release Notes
 ---------

+Version 0.13.0:

+- The code for parsing and generating message headers and bodies was again rewritten in many places to improve robustness and conformance with RFCs that define the message format and MIME.
+For instance, parsed messages with an unknown character encoding have their ContentType property set to "application/octet-stream".
+(The original Content-Type header value is still available.)
+- Added methods to parse and generate Data URIs.
+- Added methods to parse and generate Mailto URIs.
+- Added ClearHeaders method to Message class.
+- Added public APIs to handle language tags.
+- Changed behavior of MakeFilename in a corner case.
+- Added ProtocolStrings class for checking protocol strings.
+- Added public APIs to process and generate multiple-language messages (multipart/multilingual).
+- Deprecated ToAddresses, FromAddresses, CcAddresses, and BccAddresses properties in Message.
+- Added convenience methods in Message class for creating attachments and inline body parts.
+- Updated Encoding library reference to 0.5.0.
+- Bug fixes

 Version 0.12.0:

 - The internal code for parsing and generating message headers was extensively refactored.
 Much of the refactoring improves conformance with RFCs that define the message format and MIME.